CENG501-Projects/CENG501-Fall2024/Akin/Readme.md

 # 1. Introduction

 This project aims to introduce and implement the paper [MotionTrack: Learning Robust Short-term and Long-term Motions for Multi-Object Tracking](https://arxiv.org/pdf/2303.10404) [1], which was published in CVPR 2023.
-The goal of this project is evaluate the reproducibility and proposed solution in the paper.
+The goal of this project is to evaluate the reproducibility and the proposed solution in the paper.
 The paper introduces a new set of methods for object tracking, especially in crowded places.

-Multi Object Tracking is one of the hot topics in computer vision and machine learning spaces.
-The primary challenge of MOT is deciding on accurate trajectories for objects across frames in video files, especially places like dense crowds.
-Although there are some existing methods, handling object tracking in dense crowds including lost ones still a problematic subject.
-Hence, challenges such as Multi Object Tracking (MOT) Challenge started to happen for a few years.
-This paper also uses MOT datasets to compare the results with several other papers.
+Multi-Object Tracking (MOT) is one of the hot topics in the computer vision and machine learning domains.
+The primary challenge of MOT is determining accurate trajectories for objects across frames in videos, especially in dense crowds.
+Although some existing methods address this, handling object tracking in dense crowds (including lost objects) remains problematic.
+Hence, challenges such as the Multi Object Tracking (MOT) Challenge have been introduced over the past few years.
+This paper also uses MOT datasets to compare results with those from several other papers.

 ![figures/introduction.png](figures/introduction.png)

 ## 1.1.
 Paper summary

-The paper focuses on solving problems in Multi-Object Tracking (MOT), such as keeping track of objects in crowded areas and when they're not visible from the view of the camera.
+The paper focuses on solving problems in Multi-Object Tracking (MOT), such as keeping track of objects in crowded areas and when they are not visible to the camera.
 It introduces a method called MotionTrack, which combines two ideas:

-- Interaction Module: Helps predict how objects will move in crowded spaces by understanding how they affect each other.
+- **Interaction Module**: Helps predict how objects will move in crowded spaces by understanding how they affect each other.
-- Refind Module: Helps find and reconnect objects that were lost by using their past movements.
+- **Refind Module**: Helps find and reconnect objects that were lost by using their past movements.

-The paper shows that MotionTrack performing better than other methods on two popular datasets (MOT17 and MOT20).
+The paper shows that MotionTrack outperforms other methods on two popular datasets (MOT17 and MOT20).
 Its main contributions are:

 - A way to predict movements in crowded areas.
 - A way to reconnect lost objects by using their history.